quaintdev/pinotes/README.md

 # pinotes
 Save notes from desktop/mobile browser address bar.
+**Update 07-Feb-21:** Now also supports taking notes from Firefox sidebar.
+See below.

 It is highly recommended that you set this up on a Raspberry PI or on system that stays online 24x7.
 Do configure your firewall so that these notes are always served within your LAN and not Internet.